-Also adding to the ESG fabric, the G20 based Task Force on Climate-Related Financial Disclosures’ TCFD Recommendations Report and the U.N.’s Sustainable Development Goals (SDGs) are two major framework and standard sets that have been adopted by many-forward thinking and influential organizations.
+Also adding to the ESG fabric, the G20-based Task Force on Climate-Related Financial Disclosures’ TCFD Recommendations Report and the U.N.’s Sustainable Development Goals (SDGs) are two major frameworks and standard sets that have been adopted by many-forward thinking and influential organizations.
 These frameworks, along with SASB, have become the de facto toolset for creating ESG policies and procedures in CRE and capital markets.

 In an ongoing effort to promote a verifiable approach to ESG in capital markets, the Loan Syndications and Trading Association (LSTA) established the ESG Committee working group.
 One of this group’s initial guidance documents is the “Sustainably Linked Loan Principals (SLLP),” initially published in 2019 and updated in May of this year, which describes a borrower-focused ESG framework enumerating sustainability performance targets (SPTs), sustainability performance indicators (KPIs), and sustainable loan characteristics, along with applicable verification and reporting standards.

 In concert with the SLLP, the ESG Committee promulgated the ESG Diligence Questionnaire for Borrowers in February 2020.
 The questionnaire is designed to be completed by a borrower during the loan origination process and addresses a borrower’s ESG platform and practices, as well as company revenues as they relate to ESG.
-A parallel companion questionnaire, the ESG Diligence Questionnaire for Managers, has been establish for asset managers and addresses the similar ESG platform, practices and revenue points.
-Adoption of these questionnaires are currently on the rise, and it is clear that commercial borrowers and asset managers will have to increasingly clear ESG hurdles in order to access capital.
+A parallel companion questionnaire, the ESG Diligence Questionnaire for Managers, has been established for asset managers and addresses similar ESG platforms, practices, and revenue points.
+Adoption of these questionnaires is currently on the rise, and it is clear that commercial borrowers and asset managers will have to increasingly clear ESG hurdles in order to access capital.

 While still evolving, ESG is here to stay, and CRE and capital markets industry leaders are well on the way to establishing ESG-focused standards and frameworks that incorporate current and broadly used frameworks (LEED, ASHRAE 90.1, CSR, etc.).
 While the process is by no means complete, it is important for all in the industry to be aware of the developments to date and to establish a working awareness of ESG’s evolution.
 Just as U.S. organizations are in the process of catching up globally, domestic organizations that are not following ESG development and are not currently considering their own ESG initiatives will be left catching up to the rest of the industry.